-The LEA will nominate candidates for initial training and certification under this MOA.
+The Collier County Sheriff's Office will nominate candidates for initial training and certification under this MOA.
 For each candidate, ICE may request any information necessary for a background check and to evaluate a candidate's suitability to participate in the enforcement of immigration authorities under this MOA.
 All candidates must be United States citizens.
 All candidates must have at least two years of LEA work experience.
 All candidates must be approved by ICE and must be able to qualify for appropriate federal security clearances.